San Diego Breach of Contract Attorney

 The California Civil Jury Instructions indicate that juries in breach of contract lawsuits must assess the harm sustained by the plaintiff due to the defendant’s actions and award compensation accordingly.
 Compensatory damages can include coverage for a contract party’s failure to meet a contract’s requirements and the resulting financial damage to the other party.
 In insurance bad faith cases, plaintiffs often receive punitive damages in addition to compensatory damages beyond the limits of the policy.
 A jury will award punitive damages based on an insurance company’s overall wealth and the severity of the bad faith in question.

-If you believe an insurance company failed to meet the requirements of an insurance contract or processed your claim in bad faith, you need an attorney to help you reach a timely and acceptable solution.
+If you believe an insurance company failed to meet the requirements of an insurance contract or processed your claim in bad faith, you need a San Diego bad faith insurance attorney to help you reach a timely and acceptable solution.
 The lawyers at Dawson & Rosenthal specialize solely in insurance bad faith cases, so we keep a small and tightly focused caseload at all times.
 This allows us to provide every client with personalized representation and our undivided attention.
-Contact us today for a free consultation.